taverianov/cloudlinux-documentation/docs/cloudlinuxos/max_webserver/README.md

 Note that Apache may still serve the website, if:
 * conversion of its `.htaccess` files fails in any way
 * unsupported handler is used.
-MaxWebserver only supports PHP-FPM and MOD_LSAPI handlers
+MAx Web Server only supports PHP-FPM and MOD_LSAPI handlers

 ## List proxied websites